cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### TODO

+Follow-up changes needed in `cylc/cylc-flow`:

+- "Hold" currently means to hold back *waiting task proxies*.
+In SoD we can still hold a suite, but holding individual tasks is impossible except for partially satisfied waiting tasks.
+  - Do we really need the concept of individual task hold?
+  If we do, options include:
+  - (maybe) holding an active task causes its spawned children to be held?
+  - (probably) allow users to target any task, which will require the scheduler to check a list of tasks-to-hold at spawn time

-- event-driven task state changes aren't compatible with the way the datastore is updated by iterating the task pool once per main loop.
+- Event-driven removal of finished tasks is not compatible with the way the datastore is updated by iterating the task pool once per main loop (so we miss final status changes).

+- Generally ensure that users do not need to understand the "task pool" anymore, beyond the distinction between active and not-active tasks.
+  - e.g. no more glob-matching of the task pool on task state (`cylc trigger` already converted over to targetting any task)
+  - the result of retriggering should be the same regardless of whether or not the target task is already in the pool.
+This could matter for handled (not in pool) vs unhandled failed (in pool) tasks - which I'm suggesting we treat equally and remove them all; and partially-satisfied (in pool) vs wholly unsatisfied (not) waiting tasks - but note the former should really only be treated as embodied prerequisites - see [spawn-on-outputs or spawn-when-ready?](#spawn-on-outputs-or-spawn-when-ready).

-- retrigger vs reflow is a clear distinction when the target task is in front of or behind the origin flow, but what about retriggering a failed task?
+- The retrigger vs reflow distinction is clear when the target task is well in front of or behind the original flow, but what about retriggering a failed task?
 Presumably that should result in the original flow continuing (if the retriggered task succeeds and satisfies downstream prerequisites) even if the user did not use `cylc trigger --reflow`?

-- (related) the result of retriggering should be the same regardless of whether or not the target task was already in the pool, otherwise users will still need to understand the task pool.
-This could matter for handled (not in pool) vs unhandled failed (in pool) tasks - which I'm suggesting we treat equally and remove them all; and partially-satisfied (in pool) vs wholly unsatisfied (not) waiting tasks - but note the former should really only be treated as embodied prerequisites - see [spawn-on-outputs or spawn-when-ready?](#spawn-on-outputs-or-spawn-when-ready).
+- Other ways of stopping a reflow? (at a cycle point, or at a list of task IDs?)

+- (Edit-run has been removed, but that needs to be re-implemented via UI + UIS)

 ### Possible Future Enhancements